ARTICLE Stephanie Matheson HERO PHOTOGRAPHY Image Glass

 We tend to spend a lot of our time at home in the kitchen and it’s no surprise that this room is one of the most popular renovation areas of Kiwi houses.

 A kitchen makeover brings together a whole host of different materials and products – from flooring and cabinetry through to appliances and, of course, splashbacks.

 Kitchen renovation projects can range from a small ‘facelift’ to a full-blown revamp complete with changes to the layout.

 Whatever you may be planning for your own kitchen, a splashback is a great and easy way to update your kitchen’s design and inject colour.

 How much does a glass splashback cost?

-Glass is one of the most common materials for splashbacks in Australian homes.
+Glass is one of the most common materials for splashbacks in New Zealand homes.

 Back-painted glass splashbacks can be produced in a huge range of colours that can be chosen to work with the rest of your colour scheme.

 As the paint is applied to the back of the glass, it is well protected and the surface area can easily be cleaned, with no cracks or grouting that kitchen grease can get stuck in.